dhoyle/splicedocs-jekyll/pages/Developers/Fundamentals/SparkAdapter.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Using the Splice Machine Spark Adapter

-This topic describes the API for the Splice Machine Spark Adapter and provides examples of using the API in scala programming and in Apache Zeppelin notebooks.
+This topic describes the API for the Splice Machine Native Spark DataSource (aks *Splice Machine Spark Adapter*) and provides examples of using the API in scala programming and in Apache Zeppelin notebooks.
 This topic is organized into these sections:

 * [About the Splice Machine Spark Adapter](#about)
 * [Prerequisites for Using the Adapter](#prereq)
 * [The Spark Adapter Methods](#methods)
 * [Examples using Scala](#sparksubmit)
 * [Examples of Using the Spark Adapter in Zeppelin Notebooks](#zepexamples)

+[This blog article on our website](https://www.splicemachine.com/the-splice-machine-native-spark-datasource) provides a full walkthrough of using the Native DataSource in Zeppelin.

 ## About the Splice Machine Spark Adapter {#about}